Venkat-Shakamudi/Company-staff-data-analysis/README.md

 # Company-staff-data-analysis
-This project focuses on analyzing and visualizing employee data from a multinational company with branches in India and New Zealand.
-By combining datasets from both regions using Power Pivot and performing data cleaning, the analysis provided valuable insights into employee demographics, performance metrics, and company growth trends.
+This project involves analyzing data from a company with branches in India and New Zealand.
+The data was loaded into an Excel workbook, with one sheet named nzstaff for New Zealand staff and another named indstaff for Indian staff.
+Using Power Pivot, the two tables were combined into a single table named All Staff.